 Other measures clearly advertised alongside the cabinet will also discourage criminal interference.
 Such a notice might include the information that the defibrillator is vital lifesaving equipment and that to remove it may cost someone's life - and that might be a friend or relative.
 It can be stated very clearly that the devices are all individually recognisable and traceable and have no other use or inherent value.

 Another factor to consider is cost.
 A defibrillator and lockable cabinet or a defibrillator with additional technology (such as remote tracking) costs substantially more than a simple cabinet and straightforward defibrillator, respectively.

-Where conditions allow, defibrillators should be placed in openly accessible (unlocked) cabinets that allow immediate access in an emergency.
-A decision to place a public-access defibrillator in a locked cabinet should be made only on the basis of careful risk assessment in that specific location.
+Where circumstances allow, defibrillators should be placed in openly accessible (unlocked) cabinets that allow immediate access in an emergency.
+A decision to place a public access defibrillator in a locked cabinet should be made only on the basis of careful risk assessment in that specific location.